Electronics Engineering Technology

 Q: What is the difference between the courses of study offered?

 A: Electronics Engineering Technology is a broad course of study that prepares students to be Electronics Technicians.
 Our emphasis is a solid theory with enough hands-on experience to be employable.
-Our graduates are employed to test and troubleshoot electronics equipment and systems, communications systems, and assist engineers in their work.
+Our graduates are employed to test and troubleshoot electronic equipment and systems, communications systems, and assist engineers in their work.
 The key advantage of this field is that your professional growth can progress along with added experience and schooling.
 Many of our graduates are now engineers and managers in major businesses.

 Q: What is the difference between Computer Engineering Technology (CET) and other computer-related programs such as Computer Information Systems (CIS) or Networking Technology (NT)?